 - Pour into prepared pan.

-- Bake for 45 minutes, or until a toothpick inserted in the middle comes out clean and cake pulling away from sides of of the pan.
+- Bake for 45 minutes, or until a toothpick inserted in the middle comes out clean and the cake is pulling away from sides of the pan.

 - Cool cake in pan for 10 minutes and then turn out onto a rack to cool completely.

 Cholesterol 69mg 25%